© #visitfrankfurt, Holger Ullmann

 The exciting competition on the water!

-Experience a spectacular traditional duel on the Main on 3rd August!
+Experience a spectacular traditional duel on the Main on 2 August from 12.00 pm!
 Daring participants in colourful historical costumes compete against each other on wobbly boats in the Frankfurt fisherman's joust - the aim: to push the opponent into the water with a pole!
+The boats are provided by the Frankfurt Fishermen’s and Skippers’ Guild and are steered by members of the guild.

 The fishermen and women compete against each other in four different categories and fight for the